 1. Shangri-La Rasa Sayang Resort & Spa

 Shangri-La’s Rasa Sayang Resort & Spa is a 5-star property that exudes an elegant sense of history and tradition, nestling beneath a verdant canopy of century-old rain trees.
-It has a number of gorgeous free-form swimming pools surrounded by loungers, lawns, and jungly foliage.
+It has a number of gorgeous free-form swimming pools surrounded by loungers, lawns, and jungle foliage.

 The expansive tropical gardens, with a fantastic lagoon-style pool as the focal point, create a lovely setting for a relaxing holiday.
-Well-maintained facilities, awesome choices of activities, and complimentary daily shuttle service to George Town make it highly convenient to explore the UNESCO World Heritage sites.
+Well-maintained facilities, fantastic choices of activities, and complimentary daily shuttle service to George Town make it highly convenient to explore the UNESCO World Heritage sites.

 Nestled in verdant tropical gardens, Rasa Sayang Resort & Spa, Penang’s 304 guestrooms and suites offer enchanting views of the ocean or rolling hills.
 The interiors are artfully designed with traditional motifs and exuberant modern touches, creating a warm and airy tropical-inspired sanctuary.

 Discover a tropical retreat along the Batu Ferringhi beach.
 PARKROYAL Penang Resort is probably the best resort to stay in, in Penang, if you are traveling with children.

 While this hotel lacks the history of some of the hotels mentioned above, it does have two swimming pools, one with water slides, plenty of space for water sports enthusiasts on the beach in front, and offers many more resort-style activities than your other luxury hotels in Penang.